jsk537/Jessica_Krook_Portfolio/README.md

 2MARKET_Report is the final report including an appendix where you can find SQL code and Excel Analysis.

-*NOTE: This is the only non-proprietary example of my own SQL code, this is basic SQL and I am able to create complex queries*
+*NOTE: this is basic SQL and I am able to create complex queries*

 2MARKET_Tableau_Dashboard contains a link to a Public Dashboard I created using the supermarket's data.